 Information on migrated subscriptions:

 - Subscriptions that have been migrated act the same as passes.
 This means that you CANNOT book on to classes until the subscription is valid.
 So if you bought an upcoming pass, and it was migrated to an upcoming subscription you will not be able to book on to classes until it is active.
-You can check the day it will be active by checking in the billing section where we display the validity period.
+You can check the day it will be active by checking in the billing section where the validity period is displayed.

 - Anybody who has been given a free pass will be moved over to a 1 year migrated pass subscription.

-- 30 day passes have been migrated to a 30 day subscription, but will still show 1 month on the length.
-Rest assured the day the pass will be active and expire are correct.
+- 30-day passes have been migrated to a 30-day subscription, but will still show 1 month on the length.
+Rest assured the day the pass will be active and expire is correct.

 - As passes have been migrated, we no longer offer a 7 day pass or subscription for students to buy.